Skip to the main content.

 If you’re considering switching to solar energy, you generally have two options: you can lease a solar system or buy your own.
 The main difference between these two options is ownership:

-• When you purchase solar panels, either through cash or solar loans, you own the entire solar power system outright.
+• When you purchase a solar battery or solar panels, either through cash or solar loans, you own the entire system outright.

-• When you lease a solar system, you pay a solar company a monthly fee to install solar panels at your home and let you access the system.
-You get to take advantage of solar energy and save money on energy bills, but you do not own the solar system itself.
+• When you lease a solar or battery system, you pay little to no upfront cost for installation, but you will pay a monthly fee to to access and use the system.
+In short, you get to take advantage of solar energy and save money on energy bills, but you do not own the solar system itself.

 Both of these are good choices that have their own pros and cons depending on your circumstances and priorities.
 To help you make an informed decision, we compare leasing vs buying solar panels so you can find out which option is best for you.